Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Proposed Method

 First, we run 100 communication rounds involving 5 clients within two distinct non-IID scenarios.
 Subsequently, we visualize the sorted gradient similarity between each pair of clients in the final round, as illustrated in Fig. \ref{gradient conflict1}.
 Our observation reveals the presence of gradient conflicts in heterogeneous settings, while a stronger heterogeneity results in a more severe conflict, as evidenced by the minimum similarity decreasing from -0.06 to -0.12.
 Next, we increase the number of clients to 10; the results are presented in Fig. \ref{gradient conflict2}.
 We find that a larger number of clients further exacerbates the gradient conflict phenomenon, indicated by the reduction in minimum similarity from -0.12 to -0.22.
-Finally, we compute the frequency of gradient conflicts occurring to unveil the variation of the gradient conflict over all communication rounds.
-We observe from Fig. \ref{gradient conflict3} that as the training advances, gradient conflicts become more frequent.
-This phenomenon is consistent with the understanding that the non-IID issue causes local minima to deviate from global minima.
+Finally, we observe from Fig. \ref{gradient conflict3} that gradient conflicts become more frequent as the training advances.
+This phenomenon is consistent with the understanding that the non-IID issue causes local minima to deviate from global minima \cite{scaffold}.
 Moreover, gradient conflict is widespread in FL, even within the IID setting, and becomes notably more severe in non-IID scenarios.
-These experiments demonstrate that stronger heterogeneity leads to more substantial local drifts, consequently inducing more violent gradient conflicts.
+These experiments demonstrate that stronger heterogeneity leads to more severe local drifts, consequently inducing more violent gradient conflicts.